Rustring/PrismLauncher-Cracking-Guide/README.md

 4) Copy the file `accounts.json` file you downloaded and paste it there.

 5) Now open PrismLauncher and continue the launcher's post setup, and adding an offline account should work.
-> You may also launch before then perform the steps but any way is alright.
+> You may also launch the launcher before then perform the steps but any way is alright.

-__MAKE SURE YOU ADD A NEW ACCOUNT BEFORE USING AND DO NOT DELETE THE ACCOUNT NAMED XYZ__
+__MAKE SURE YOU ADD A NEW ACCOUNT BEFORE LAUNCHING THE GAMD AND DO NOT DELETE THE ACCOUNT NAMED XYZ__

+Moreover, the account named XYZ shouldn't be used at all, as a usable account, and simply should be kept around with another account being used on its place.

-# Credits
+### Credits

 Credits to [baconhoney](https://github.com/baconhoney) for the fix to the workaround on PrismLauncher update 9.0+